A Kernel Space-based Multidimensional Sparse Model for Dynamic PET Image Denoising: Simulation validation

 \subsection{Comparison of ROI quantification}

 Figs. \ref{fig:5}-\ref{fig:6} show the trade-off between the absolute bias and NSD of different methods for ROI quantification in the tumor (Fig. \ref{fig:5}) and gray matter (Fig. \ref{fig:6}) regions.
+The two ROIs are the same as the anatomical regions marked in Fig. \ref{fig:2}.
 Each point is obtained by calculating the average of the denoising results from 10 noisy realizations of a test image.
 For both the tumor ROI and gray matter quantification, SMDS-Net is with the highest bias in frame 2 and frame 12 but performs better than the GAN, KEM and ML-EM in frame 24.
 DDPM-PET demonstrates a remarkable superiority in frame 12 and frame 24 compared to other regular DL methods and traditional approaches.
 However, it exhibits relatively higher background noise in frame 2 compared to the KEM, ResNet and the proposed method.
 In comparison, the proposed neural KMDS-Net achieves the best bias-NSD trade-off among the other reference methods.